aaif/project-proposals/README.md

 ## Questions?

-For questions or support, please reach out to AAIF staff via the [AAIF Discord Server](https://discord.gg/9zTwngHAMy) or contact your TC sponsor directly.
+For questions or support, please reach out to AAIF staff via the [AAIF Discord Server](https://discord.gg/9zTwngHAMy) or at support@aaif.io.